RRZE-HPC/OSC-AD/README.md

 <a name="Hardware"></a>

 - **B1.1.4 Hardware**
-To ensure the broad applicability of our results, we conducted most experiments on two systems having significant differences in the numbers of cores per ccNUMA domains and memory bandwidth:
+To ensure the broad applicability of our results, we conducted most experiments on two systems having significant differences in the number of cores per ccNUMA domain and memory bandwidth per socket:
 ```
 1. Meggie: 10 core Intel Xeon Broadwell E5-2630 v4 CPUs and fat-tree 100 Gbit/s Omni-Path
 2. SuperMUC-NG: 24 core Intel Xeon Skylake SP Platinum 8174 CPUs and fat-tree 100 Gbit/s Omni-Path